How to Sell Products Online

 This means that when possible, businesses should be considering adding e-commerce options–options for purchasing products directly from the website–to make sure that customers can find what they’re looking for and can buy what they want easily.
 Having an e-commerce option lets visitors decide they want something and buy it on the spot.
 Without it, you could be missing out on people on the final stage of the Buyer’s Journey, the ones ready to buy now.
 If you have shipping options, you can also reach people across the country who would never come into your physical store.
 If you don’t sell online, you could be missing out from people from all over who want what you have to offer!

-What’s the right inventory management system?
+2. What’s the right inventory management system?

 While you might be able to try to keep track of your inventory with a notebook and a pen, it’s a lot of trouble that can be automated away with an online inventory management system.
 Depending on your business size, a simple database manager may do the trick, or you might need a comprehensive digital suite to make sure everything is handled properly.

-Inventory Management Systems
+Inventory Management Systems Comparison

 |Name||Price (Month)||Number of Products Tracked||Trial Period||Features|

-|Unleashed||$239-$899||Unlimited||14 Days||Multiple Currencies; Optional B2B eCommerce; API Access; Document Designer|
+|Unleashed||$259-$899||Unlimited||14 Days||Cloud-based, Multiple Currencies; Optional B2B eCommerce; API Access; Document Designer|

-|Sortly||$FREE-$119||100-unlimited||14 Days||Desktop/Mobile Access; API Access; Cloud Storage; 30-90 Day storage; Auto sync data|
+|Sortly||$FREE-$119||100-unlimited||14 Days||Cloud-based, Desktop/Mobile Access; API Access; Cloud Storage; 30-90 Day storage; Auto sync data|

-|Cin7||$375-$695||Unlimited||Guided Demo||24/7 support, automation, POS integrations, Warehouse Management, Payment Portal|
+|Cin7||$375-$1245||Unlimited||Guided Demo||Cloud, based 24/7 support, automation, CRM, POS integrations, Warehouse Management, Payment Portal|

 |Accredo||Not Specified||Not Specified||Demo Version||Invoicing, reporting, automation, sales tracking|

-|Ostendo||Not Specified||Unlimited||30 Days||Stock takes, allows negative stock, unlimited supplier catalogues, multi-currency and tax rates|
+|Ostendo||$1500 (Year);$300 renewal||Unlimited||30 Days||Stock takes, allows negative stock, unlimited supplier catalogues, multi-currency and tax rates|

 |Infusion||$35-$85||Unlimited||30 Days||Kitset pricing, print barcodes, product catalogues, integrated cashbook|

-|SAM | Orion||Not Specified||Not Specified||Guided Demo||Multiple currencies, full sales and costing analysis, handheld ordering, time clocking|
+|SAM | Orion||Not Specified||Not Specified||Guided Demo||Multiple currencies, full sales and costing analysis, vehicle industry special features|

-Choosing the right payment gateway
+3. Choosing the right payment gateway

 If you decide to sell products on your site, protecting sensitive customer information is one of the most important things that you can do.
 While website maintenance can protect some of your customer details, financial information should never be in a position to be compromised, and using a decent payment gateway makes sure hackers and data thieves shall not pass through.